Hardware-Tailored Diagonalization Circuits: Introduction

-In this Letter, we introduce a theoretical framework for constructing diagonalization circuits whose two-qubit gates are tailored to meet the connectivity restrictions imposed by most current quantum computing architectures, e.g., super- and semiconducting qubits~\cite{sigillito_site_selective_2019, chamberland_topological_and_2020, andersen_repeated_quantum_2020}.
+In this article, we introduce a theoretical framework for constructing diagonalization circuits whose two-qubit gates are tailored to meet the connectivity restrictions imposed by most current quantum computing architectures, e.g., super- and semiconducting qubits~\cite{kandala_hardware_efficient_2017, arute_quantum_supremacy_2019, krantz_a_quantum_2019, blais_circuit_quantum_2021, bravyi_the_future_2022, krinner_realizing_repeated_2022, burkard_semiconductor_spin_2023, scalable_error_kandala_2023, kim_evidence_for_2023}.
 Our flexible approach can be applied to any hardware connectivity.
 We demonstrate the viability of our techniques for a large class of paradigmatic Hamiltonians in the context of the Pauli grouping problem.
-Finally, we experimentally confirm the theoretically predicted advantage on IBM Quantum hardware~\footnote{IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
-Other product and service names might be trademarks of IBM or other companies.
-The current list of IBM trademarks is available at \url{https://www.ibm.com/legal/copytrade}.}.